-Oregon State @ Arizona State (Game Week)
+Oregon State @ Arizona State (Game Thread)

 With just two games left, there’s a good argument to have Gulbranson finish the season and gain the valuable experience for next year.
 If Smith wants to start Nolan, I don’t have a huge issue with that, but if we’re being objective about the situation the reality is (a) he is not the future and (b) you risk Gulbranson transferring and having to start from scratch and (c) he’d be on a short-leash anyway.
 So even if the coaches feel Nolan gives them the best shot to win this week, it would be short-term thinking to start Nolan.
 Gulbranson hasn’t been perfect, but he’s shown more upside.
 He needs to play better on the road, so @Arizona State would be great experience in that regard, and they’re a mediocre team where he could gain experience.